 When To Do Static vs Dynamic Stretching

 There’s been some confusion in the fitness industry about whether you should stretch, and how you should stretch.
-In particular, the debate over static vs dynamic stretching has left many people confused about what they should be doing.
+In particular, the debate over static vs dynamic stretching has left many people confused about what stretches they should be doing and when.

 I can tell you that as a personal trainer I have seen the benefits of warming up properly and cooling down after a workout.
 Making time for stretching can reduce your risk of injury and improve your range of motion by alleviating muscle stiffness.

 It’s so important to stretch before exercising to prepare your muscles and joints for vigorous activity and to help your body to recover well.

 Static vs dynamic stretching

 Dynamic stretching involves movement that imitates the exercise you will do, and is ideal before exercise.

 Static stretching is a position held for 10 seconds or more, and is done after exercise when the muscles are warm.

 No matter what type of workouts you like to do, incorporating stretching into your warmup, cool down and recovery can help you to recover quicker and keep your fitness on track.